megacamelus/camel-upstream-info/camel-documentation/camel-aws2-s3.md

 So if the file name is test, in the *myothercamelbucket* you should see a file called pre-test-suff.

-# Using customer key as encryption
+## Using the customer key as encryption

 We introduced also the customer key support (an alternative of using KMS).
 The following code shows an example.